 Login to Complete an Application or to Access Judging Panel

-Nominations are accepted from April 15 - June 30.
-All nominations must be submitted through our online submission site during that time and late submissions will not be accepted.
-If you require an alternate format, please contact firstname.lastname@example.org.
+All nominations must be submitted electronically through our nomination site.
+If you require an alternate format, please contact email@example.com.
 Nominations and supporting materials will not be accepted by email or by post.

 Nominations and materials must be in English.

 - Name, email address, institution, position, professional address and phone number of the nominee.

 - Name, email address, institution, position, professional address and phone number of the nominator (if not a self-nomination).

 - Nomination statement describing the public engagement activities that form the basis for the nomination.